jnozzi/cocoadev.com/markdown/AddTrackingRect.md

  }

-This General/NSView instance method will get called after the position of a view is changed.
+This NSView instance method will get called after the position of a view is changed.
 You are correct in pointing out that my sample code was not complete.
 The main point I was trying to share was the importance of cleaning up tracking rects from views that are removed from windows.  --zootbobbalu
 ----

 Oh, that's a much nicer kludge.      resetCursorRects was obviously added to deal with the tracking rectangle system being broken, but it sure would have been nice if it was a bit more general.
-Still, that should work. -- General/WAHa
+Still, that should work. -- WAHa

 ----